 - Transfer the fried bread slices to a plate.
 Set aside till required.

-- Soak saffron strands in 2 tbsp milk and rose water.
+- Soak saffron strands in 2 tablespoon milk and rose water.
 Stir nicely and set aside.

 - Heat milk in a heavy bottom pan.
 Add cardamom powder and stir to combine.